open/close all folders

 - The Baomea Mooks of Bakuryuu Sentai Abaranger are humanoid amoeba.

 - The episode "The Invisible Enemy" uses this trope both ways.
 First, the Doctor sends miniaturized clones of himself and Leela into his own body to root out the sentient space virus that's infected his brain.
 Second, the virus (which resembles the front half a lobster) is extracted from the Doctor's body and enlarged to human size.

-- The Giant Microbes toys are this trope (in plush form).
+- Giant Microbes' toys are this trope (in plush form) and are the former Trope Namer.
 However not all are infectious microbes.
 One is yeast, a few are cells.

 - Pokémon has Solosis and its evolutions, all of which are giant cells.
 There's also Deoxys, a giant, humanoid space-virus.
 The latter isn't explicitly un cellular or single cellular; all we know is that it started that way before the Pokemon world changed it.